MichaelStott/tech-squawks/web/content/aws/account.md

 weight: 1
 ---

 An _AWS Account_ acts as a container for AWS cloud resources.
-Organizaitons may create separate accounts to house resources for specific environments.
+It can be beneficial to create separate accounts to house resources for specific environments.
 For example, organizations may create separate development, staging, and produciton accoutns for their deployment pipeline.
-It is also common practice to create separate environments for different teams or workload types, such as datalake, R&D, analytics, etc. In addition, it acts as a security boundary, as only users with valid account credentials to access cloud resources. [^1]
+It is also common practice to create separate environments for different teams or workload types, such as datalake, billing, research and development, analytics, etc. In addition, it acts as a security boundary, as only users with valid account credentials to access cloud resources. [^1]

 An AWS account has the following unique identifiers[^2]: